JohnYoussef-hub/Calculator-App/README.md

 # Calculator Application

-This program allows you to perform basic arithmetic operations quickly and easily.
+This desktop program allows you to perform basic arithmetic operations quickly and easily.
 The app is designed to be user-friendly, making it accessible to everyone.

 ## Features